AndyHOvine/KillerComet/README.md

 # KillerComet
- BASIC type in listing in back of VIC 20 manual.
+ BASIC type in listing in back of VIC 20 manual by DUANE LATER.

 For the unexpanded Commodore Vic 20.